wegoagain00/my-portfolio/pages/posts/essential-dev-tools.md

 ---
-title: 5 Essential Developer Tools for an Optimized Workflow
+title: Deploying a Three-Tier Architecture on AWS
-date: 2025-07-19
+date: 2025-06-19
-description: A list of Developer tools that have helped my workflow and productivity.
-These tools are essential for any developer looking to optimize their workflow.
-tag: Developer Tools, Productivity, Workflow
+description: A comprehensive project demonstrating a three-tier architecture using AWS services like EC2 instances, RDS, VPC.
+It includes a VPC setup, security groups, public/private subnets and availability zones for high availability.
+tag: AWS, Terraform, Three-Tier
 author: Tawfiq (wegoagain)
 ---

+`updating blog...`